-- At times, additional toilet facilitates outside of the service building may need to be accessed (or on excursions). - Educators will ensure these have been inspected for hygiene and hazards prior to any children's access - Educators will observe practices to ensure that they are not placing themselves in a compromising situation while escorting children to the toilet area and will ensure that a minimum of two children are escorted at any one time. - Educators will ensure that the service communication procedures are followed when escorting children to the toilet in another area and where possible, a minimum of two educators shall be present to supervise children's use of the toilets.
+- At times, additional toilet facilitates outside of the service building may need to be accessed (or on excursions). - Educators will ensure these have been inspected for hygiene and hazards prior to any children's access. - Educators will observe practices to ensure that they are not placing themselves in a compromising situation while escorting children to the toilet area and will ensure that a minimum of two children are escorted at any one time. - Educators will ensure that the service communication procedures are followed when escorting children to the toilet in another area and where possible, a minimum of two educators shall be present to supervise children's use of the toilets.

-In preparing and implementing this policy, the Approved Provider recognises the obligations and requirements related to -
+In preparing and implementing this policy, the Approved Provider recognises the obligations and requirements related to - o s.174 Offence to fail to notify certain information to Regulatory Authority

-- Education and Care Services National Law: - o s.165 Offence to inadequately supervise children - o s.167 Offence relating to protection of children from harm and hazards - o s.173 Offence to fail to notify certain circumstances to Regulatory Authority
+• Education and Care Services National Law:

+- o s.165 Offence to inadequately supervise children - o s.167 Offence relating to protection of children from harm and hazards - o s.173 Offence to fail to notify certain circumstances to Regulatory Authority

-- o s.174 Offence to fail to notify certain information to Regulatory Authority - Education and Care Services National Regulations: - o R.109 Toilet and hygiene facilities - o R.115 Premises designed to facilitate supervision - o R.168 Education and care services must have policies and procedures - o R.170 Policies and procedures to be followed - o R.171 Policies and procedures to be kept available - National Quality Standard: - o QA2 Children's health and safety - QA3 Physical environment - QA4 Staffing arrangements - o QA6 Collaborative partnerships with families and communities
+- o R.109 Toilet and hygiene facilities - R.115 Premises designed to facilitate supervision - o R.168 Education and care services must have policies and procedures - o R.170 Policies and procedures to be followed - o R.171 Policies and procedures to be kept available

+- o QA2 Children's health and safety

+- QA3 Physical environment

+- QA4 Staffing arrangements

+- o QA6 Collaborative partnerships with families and communities